praizjosh/advanced-todos-app/README.md

 **Note:**

-If you have any questions about this app or any thing else, feel free to reach out to me at [@praizjosh](https://github.com/praizjosh/) on GitHub
+If you have any questions about this app or any thing else, feel free to reach out to me at [@praizjosh](https://twitter.com/praizjosh/) on Twitter.
+Cheers!